mnbnkr/duelyst.gg-improvements/card-text/edited-converted/card_list_part_1_converted.md

 text:     **Deploy**: Draw a card.

 name:     Sunbond Pavise
-text:     Friendly minions directly above and below your General gain +2⚔️ and **Provoke**.
+text:     Allies directly above and below your General gain +2⚔️ and **Provoke**.

 name:     Sunstone Templar
 text:     Whenever this attacks or counterattacks, it dispels that enemy

 name:     Suntouched Spirit
-text:     This minion remembers all friendly spells that targeted it.
+text:     This minion remembers all allied spells that targeted it.
           **Dying Wish**: Put a copy of each remembered spell into your hand.

 name:     Tempest
 text:     Deal 2 damage all minions and Generals.

 name:     Vale Ascension
-text:     Summon a friendly non-token minion destroyed this game onto friendly Hallowed Ground.
+text:     Summon a random allied non-token minion destroyed this game onto allied Hallowed Ground.

 name:     War Surge
-text:     Give all friendly minions +1⚔️/+1❤️.
+text:     Give all allied minions +1⚔️/+1❤️.

 name:     Warblade
-text:     **Bond:**: Other friendly minions gain +1⚔️/+1❤️.
+text:     **Bond**: Other allied minions gain +1⚔️/+1❤️.

 name:     Windblade Adept
 text:     **Zeal**: Gains +1⚔️.

 name:     Afterblaze
-text:     Give a friendly minion +2⚔️/+4❤️.
+text:     Give an allied minion +2⚔️/+4❤️.
 If that minion has **Zeal**, draw a card.

 name:     Aperion's Claim
 text:     Create **Hallowed Ground** in a 3x3 area.
 At the end of your opponents next turn, destroy all enemy minions standing on them.

 name:     Arclyte Sentinel
-text:     **Deploy**: Give any nearby minion +2⚔️, but -2❤️.
+text:     **Deploy**: Give any nearby minion +2⚔️/-2❤️.

 name:     Argeon's Authority
 text:     Your General gains **Provoke** and **Armour**.